Proposed 1627 Spanish invasion of Ireland: Background

 Conflict between Spain and England was revived with the Anglo-Spanish War of 1625 to 1630.
 Irishmen in Spanish service saw the opportunity to use this conflict to liberate Ireland from English control.
 It is unclear who first proposed the idea of a Spanish invasion of Ireland—possibly Irish Cistercian Paul Ragget.
 From 1625, two groups of Irish expatriates in the Low Countries (clergymen led by Archbishop Conry and soldiers led by Owen Roe) pressured the Spanish government to support their invasion plans.
 The Infanta rejected this proposal in September 1625.
 Undaunted, Conry and Owen Roe made their way to Madrid to present their plan to Philip IV.

 By this time, Hugh Albert O'Donnell had succeeded his father as Earl of Tyrconnell (Note: Though the title had officially been attainted by the Irish Parliament in 1614, Hugh Albert continued to call himself Earl of Tyrconnell.) and had begun a military career.
 Shane and Hugh Albert were the eldest surviving sons of their fathers, who themselves were the heads of the two most powerful Ulster clans.
 Prior to the Nine Years' War, the two clans had been rivals for centuries.
 Tension was still present during the war, requiring a treaty of equality to be signed by clan leaders.

 Conry proposed that Shane and Hugh Albert should equally command the expedition.
 It was agreed that, to avoid jealousy and tension between the Earls, both Shane and Hugh Albert should be made generals of equal footing "as one will never serve under the other".
 Hugh Albert had previously expressed a desire to be regarded as Shane's equal.
 When Hugh Albert had begun his military career, he had requested that his pay be raised to equal Shane's and also claimed: "I do not consider myself inferior in rank, services and obligations to the Counts of Tiron."
 Though Hugh Albert was seven years younger than Shane, he declared that he was as entitled to the colonelcy of an Irish regiment as Shane.
 It was proposed that Shane's regiment should be divided in half, and that Hugh Albert should take command of one half.
 Walloon soldiers would be drafted to supplement additional soldiers.

+Shane O'Neill and Hugh Albert O'Donnell, Earl of Tyrconnell (pictured), colonels of the first two Irish regiment in the Spanish Netherlands, quarreled over their rank.